NickStrupat/DiscriminatedUnion/README.md

 - `TryPick<T>` chains and `TryCreate<T>` callers are runtime-checked — adding an arm won't break their call sites either. `Pick`/`When`/`|` chains, by contrast, *are* compile-time exhaustive: the residual type changes when you add an arm, breaking stale call sites.
 - `Else` and `|`-with-`Action<Else>` box value-type arms (the boxed value is exposed as `Else.Value`, typed `object`).
 Per-arm handlers (`Action<T>`) stay allocation-free.
 - Up to 16 arms (configurable via `MaxDuTypes` in `Templates/Shared.ttinclude`; raises generated assembly size).

+## Contributing

+Bug reports and pull requests are welcome on [GitHub](https://github.com/NickStrupat/DiscriminatedUnion).
+Please open an issue before starting significant work so we can align on approach.

 ## License